irssi/irssi.github.io/documentation/settings/index.markdown

 {:#hilight_nick_matches}
 ` hilight_nick_matches = ON `

-> Tell irssi whether it should automatically highlight text that matches your nickname.
+> Tell irssi whether it should automatically highlight text that starts with your nickname.

+{:#hilight_nick_matches_everywhere}
+` hilight_nick_matches_everywhere = OFF `

+> Turn on to extend hilight_nick_matches to match your nickname everywhere in messages, not just at the beginning.
+>
+> Added in irssi 0.8.18

 {:#indent}
 ` indent = 10 `